Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

   * [EEPROM Code](#eeprom-code "EEPROM Code")
 * [Reminder](#reminder "Reminder")

+First we will take a look at **Decimal, Binary, and Hexadecimal** arithmetic, since we will be using some tricks in this realm to implement our patterns.

-We will continue with our modified FastLED example program from **Part_B**.
+Then we will continue with our modified FastLED example program from **Part_B**.
 We will do the following quick projects:
 - **Oval** - new Oval pattern - still all red
 - **Rainbow** - use Rainbow color scheme for Oval instead of all red
 - **Hello World!** - new Hello World! pattern
 - **Sawtooth Revisited** - rework the Sawtooth pattern using this new code
 - **All the Patterns - Extra Credit** - put it all together, choose pattern and blink rate, save configuration in EEPROM

-## Decimal Binary Hexadecimal Oh My
+## Decimal and Binary and Hexadecimal - Oh My
 When programming it eventually becomes necessary to understand decimal, binary, and hexadecimal arithmetic.
 It is not hard to understand but it does take some time to be proficient in it.
 Fortunately in this class we don't really need to be quick at it, we just need to be able to figure it out.

 We all are used to decimal arithmetic and the notation system based on powers of 10.
 If you see the decimal number 123 you know, starting from the right and moving left, that it is (3 times ten-to-the-power-zero) + (2 times ten-to-the-power-one) + (1 times ten-to-the-power-two).
 Since anything (let's ignore infinity and zero at this point) to the power zero is one, that means 123 is three plus twenty plus one hundred.